m-labs/artiq/doc/manual/getting_started_mgmt.rst

     INFO:worker(0,mgmt_tutorial.py):print:Hello World

-In other words, a worker created by the master has executed the experiment, and carried out the print instruction.
+In other words, a worker created by the master has executed the experiment and carried out the print instruction.
 Congratulations!

 .. tip::